aws/copilot-cli/site/content/docs/concepts/environments.en.md

 $ copilot env init
 ```

-After you run `copilot env init`, you can watch as Copilot sets up the first of the environment's resources.
-IAM roles and other infrastructural resources are created.
+After you run `copilot env init`, you can watch as Copilot sets up the two IAM roles that are essential in updating and managing the environment.
 If the environment was created with a different AWS account than the app, the environment will be linked back to the application account; this allows actors in the application account to manage the environment, even without access to the environment account.
 Copilot creates an [env manifest](../manifest/environment.en.md) at `copilot/environments/[env name]/manifest.yml`.

 ## Deploying an Environment